eduvpn/documentation/SCALING.md

 Gathering information from other VPN operators resulted in estimating that one needs one CPU core for ~64 concurrent client connections.
-As the OpenVPN server is not multi threaded, client connections will not automatically be "distributed" over CPU cores.
+As the OpenVPN server is not multi-threaded, client connections will not automatically be "distributed" over CPU cores.
 So in order to use multiple cores, we need multiple OpenVPN server processes on one server.
-The approach we took is to indeed start multiple OpenVPN server processes and distribute clients over them.
+The approach we took is to start multiple OpenVPN server processes and distribute clients over them.

 The server software is currently limited to 16 OpenVPN processes per VPN profile.
 This means that for simple single server deploys, the software scales to ~16 CPU cores, allowing for 16 * 64 = 1024 clients to connect.
-This will be rounded down due to loss of VPN server IPs and IPv4 network/broadcast addresses.
+This will be rounded down due to "loss" of VPN server IPs and IPv4 network/broadcast addresses.

 To issue an IP address to all connected clients in this scenario, one would need a `/22` IPv4 network configured in the `range` setting of the VPN profile.
-As for IPv6, there is a lot of space available, so pretty much any range will do in the `range6` configuration option.
+As for IPv6, at least an `/108` is required in the `range6` option.
+Each OpenVPN process will get a `/112`, the smallest block currently supported by OpenVPN.

 In addition, the UDP/TCP ports can be listed in the `vpnProtoPorts` list.
 For
 example: